zer0master/ansible-jenkins-on-vm/README.md

         ansible_ssh_common_args: '-o StrictHostKeyChecking=no'
 ```

+## Usage
+Simply execute `make FQDN=(yours)`; this pulls in the other modular roles (certificate management and nginx setup), and assumes you've already got a signed certificate chain and passwordless private key pointed to by the `certs_remote_folder` variable.

+You may limit tasks based on one or more of the following tags as well, by adding `TAGS="name,..." to the make command line:
+* certspull
+* certupdate
+* java
+* jenkins
+* nginx

 ## TODOs:
-Timetable is indeterminate at present.
+The timetable for any of these remains indeterminate at present:
 * agent spinup may be addressed later once I get task tags better sorted out; the Makefile already allows it if a quoted comma-delimited form is supplied for TAGS (`--tags` is added if so).

-As this is used in my home lab, there are some references to hosts (`knowhere` and `jenkins-ctrl`) as well as a domain (`ld-projects.com`) that others will have to change.
-I may genericize that in an update soon.
+As this is used in my home lab, there might still be some cruft that needs tracking down; more when there is more.

 As always, no warranty expressed or implied. ;)